There’s a man named Ted who lives in a senior home near our house.

 “That sounds like Ted,” she said, smiling.

-I pointed to the roses.
+I showed her the roses.
 “We wanted to give him these.”

-“I see you in the mornings sometimes when I drive by here.”
+“I see you in the mornings sometimes when I drive by.”
 I held out the bouquet.
 “We just wanted to give you these and say hi.”

 Slowly, he took the roses, a look of surprise on his face.